The Pali term bhavana-maya panna means experiential wisdom.

 Walnut Tree Manor is an old farmhouse dating back to the seventeenth century.
-Over time, the site has seen some major modifications and additions, reflecting the changing needs of the families and businesses that have resided here.
-Its more famous occupants include Lady Eve Balfour, who pioneered organic farming at the site, and the Soil Association, which used it as their headquarters and continued her work.
+Its occupants in modern times have included Lady Eve Balfour, who pioneered organic farming at the site, and the Soil Association, which used it as their headquarters and continued her work.
 In 1985, Walnut Tree Manor became the home of Hillcroft Preparatory School and in 2006, an activity centre for children.

-The current site comprises: the Manor House (a listed building, seventeenth–nineteenth century) and the connected Coach House (twentieth century), a large accommodation block, a kitchen, dining rooms, a meditation hall (former sports hall) and various outbuildings (old classrooms) including office and storage space.
-The buildings are surrounded by fields and woodlands.
+The current site comprises: the Manor House (a Grade II listed building) and the connected Coach House (twentieth century), a large accommodation block called Balfour House, a kitchen, dining rooms, a large auditorium (formerly known as the Commonwealth Hall and now the Dhamma hall) and various outbuildings (old classrooms).

 The centre is set in 10 acres of land on the edge of Haughley Green in Suffolk, surrounded by fields and woodlands.
 Walnut Tree Manor is an old farmhouse dating back to the seventeenth century.